2016 Serbian parliamentary election

 Parliamentary elections were held in Serbia on 24 April 2016.
 Initially, the election were originally due to be held by March 2018, but on 17 January 2016 Prime Minister Aleksandar Vučić called for a snap election claiming Serbia "needs four more years of stability so that it is ready to join the European Union".
 The elections were held simultaneously with provincial elections in Vojvodina and nationwide local elections.

 Voter turnout was 56%.
 Vučić's Serbian Progressive Party-led coalition retained its majority, winning 131 of the 250 seats.
 In contrast to the 2014 elections, a record-breaking seven non-minority lists passed the 5% threshold.
 Several parties returned to the National Assembly, including the Serbian Radical Party, the Liberal Democratic Party and the Democratic Party of Serbia, while three parties entered for the first time; the liberal Enough is Enough, the conservative Dveri (in coalition with the Democratic Party of Serbia) and the Green Party (as a Slovak ethnic minority list).

 Vučić announced formation of the new government by early June.
 He stated that the Alliance of Vojvodina Hungarians were the only certain partners in the cabinet, and remained ambiguous about the future cooperation with the Socialist Party of Serbia, the coalition partners in the previous government.
 After a two-month delay, Vučić announced the new cabinet on 8 August, consisting of eight old and eight new ministers, retaining the coalition with the Socialist Party.
 The government was approved by the National Assembly on 10 August.

 Electoral system

 The 250 members of the National Assembly are elected by proportional representation in a single nationwide constituency with a 5% electoral threshold (with the percentages calculated including the invalid and blank votes cast), although the threshold is disregarded for coalitions representing ethnic minorities.
 Seats are allocated using the d'Hondt method.

+Election in Kosovo

+Serbia does not recognise Kosovo as an independent state and sees Kosovo as a province of Serbia.
+This meant that the Serbian government also wanted to count votes in Kosovo.
+However, the Kosovan government did not allow the Serbian Election Commission to organise election, deeming it a violation of its sovereignty.
+However, Kosovo recognises dual citizenship, which offered the possibility of its Serb citizens voting in Serbian elections.
+As a result, OSCE and the Kosovan government agreed that while Serbian election official would not have a role in the elections in Kosovo, five vote collection centres would be provided in different parts of Kosovo.
+Two of these were in the north and three in the south.
+OSCE guaranteed that the votes were collected accordingly in line with the rules and procedures.
+Corresponding arrangements had been made for previous Serbian parliamentary elections in 2012 and 2014.